 At no time can you upload or display content that violates The LEGO Group's copyright.
 This includes images with the LEGO Logo.
-See here for more details.
+See LEGO's Fair Play Policy for more details.

-All content uploaded to Rebrickable (e.g MOC photos), remained owned by the original creator.
-However, Rebrickable may choose to use images or renders of 3D models in it's advertising material.
+All materials related to MOCs uploaded to Rebrickable, remain owned by the original content creator.
+However, Rebrickable may choose to use images or renders of 3D models in it's marketing material.

-You are expected to remain civil and polite in all discussions with Rebrickable admins and other users, for example via comments or change suggestions.
-Any abuse, use of offensive language or trolling will not be tolerated.
+You are expected to remain civil and polite in all discussions with Rebrickable admins and other users, for example via comments, private messages or change suggestions.
+Any abuse, use of offensive language, preaching or trolling will not be tolerated.

 The Rebrickable API may be used for any purpose, including commercial.
 However, it would be highly appreciated if you provide a statement that the data is sourced from Rebrickable.

 Images of Sets and Parts may be used on external websites or apps.
 You can download them or hotlink them, but run the risk of the URL changing in future updates.
-However, you may not use MOC images without the designer's permission.
+However, you may not use MOC images.